SamuelSwartzberg/flashcardifying_text_temp/ling/old-morph/inflection/mechanics.md

 ### inflectional morpheme

-»⟮An inflectional morpheme⟯« ⟮modifies⟯ ⟮＿a lexeme＿⟯.
+An inflectional change is the application of one or more word formation mechanisms.
-»⟮An inflectional morpheme⟯« ⟮indicates⟯ ⟮one or more ＿grammemes＿⟯.
+An inflectional morpheme is a morpheme used in inflectional change.

 ### the stem